f4exb/sdrangel/Readme.md

 <h2>LimeSDR</h2>

-<b>&#9888; LimeSuite library is difficult to implement due to the lack of documentation.
+<p><b>&#9888; LimeSuite library is difficult to implement due to the lack of documentation.
 The plugins should work normally when running as single instances.
-Support of many Rx and/or Tx instances running concurrently is considered experimental.</b>
+Support of many Rx and/or Tx instances running concurrently is considered experimental.</b></b>

+<p>&#9888; In particular it appears that due to the oddities of LimeSuite you cannot start the second stream alone or first.
+Starting just stream 0 will work and starting stream 0 then stream 1 will work also but neither starting stream 1 alone nor starting stream 1 before stream 0 will work.
+It actually produces a segfault in LimeSuite software and SDRangel will crash (issue #101 reported).</p>

-You will need a minimal installation of LimeSuite:
+You will need a minimal installation of LimeSuite.
+Presently version 17.12.1 should be used with its corresponding firmware (v4) and gateware (v2.12) installed in the LimeSDR device:

   - `sudo apt-get install libsqlite3-dev`
   - `git clone https://github.com/myriadrf/LimeSuite.git`